 Nutrition Info (Approximate Values)

-This eggless chocolate mousse recipe from blog archives first published in November 2011 has been updated and republished on June 2021.
+Eggless chocolate mousse recipe from blog archives was first published on November 2011.
+It has been updated on December 2024.

 Can you provide the recipe’s serving size.
 I realize it lists 4 servings, but I didn’t find the actual size/quantity for that serving (ex.
 3oz, 6oz).
 Thank you